JasZal/dyno/README.md

 This will start the benchmarking and log_reg evaluation and will store all results in the folder "artifactResults".
 Following a python script will build the figures as displayed in the paper.
 Runtimes are stored in the respective txt files.
+Note that the number of rounds over which the average is taken is currently 3 due to efficiency but can be increased to obtain a more robust result.